devnxh/VoiceVista/README.md

 # Voice Vista: Video Translation with Whisper Speech Recognition

 This application translates speech in videos to different languages by combining OpenAI's Whisper model for speech recognition with Google Translate and gTTS.
-It also provides AI-powered summarization of video content.
+It also provides AI-powered summarization of video content and text extraction from documents with translation.

 ## Features